sm0815/poker/README.md

         * no object return value, outside code needs to connect result with winning hand
         * possibly harder to test(?)

 #### Parsing

-* Option: Dedicated Parser instead of handling inside Representation classes
+* Option: Dedicated Parser instead of handling parsing inside the representation classes
     * Pro:
         - separate from internal representation
         - support for multiple representations